i353590/s4extension-mock/README.md

 ## Requirements
 * S4 Hana on premise system.
-* SAP Cloud Platform account with [Enterprise Messaging](https://help.sap.com/viewer/product/SAP_ENTERPRISE_MESSAGING/Cloud/en-US) service.
-The 'default' plan for Enterprise Messaging service is required.
+* SAP Cloud Platform account

 ### For local development you would require the following:
 * [Node js](https://nodejs.org/en/download/)